Marcos-Gil/Decode-CeaserCipher/README.txt

 Launching instructions:
 -----------------------

-1. Open terminal and traverse to folder when CeaserDecoding.py is located
+1. Open terminal and traverse to folder where CeaserDecoding.py is located
 2. Run CeaserDecoding.py and follow instructions